Gin & Juice Shop Benchmark: How DAST Tools Really Stack Up

 Vulnerabilities found

-The scans identified several critical vulnerabilities, including XSS, SQL Injection, and Cross-site scripting (reflected), depending on the path, with Escape standing out for its ability to find a solid range of vulnerabilities, particularly in client-side issues.
+The scans identified several coritical vulnerabilities, including XSS, SQL Injection, and Cross-site scripting (reflected), depending on the path, with Escape standing out for its ability to find a solid range of vulnerabilities, particularly in client-side issues.

-While Qualys provided comprehensive results, it generated a significant number of false positives (79 vulnerabilities were shown in the recap, and more than 100 issues were shown in the detections):
+, seemed questionable.
+After manually reviewing these findings, we determined that the code used safe sinks and could not lead to successful XSS exploitation.While Qualys provided comprehensive results, it generated a significant number of false positives (79 vulnerabilities were shown in the recap, and more than 100 issues were shown in the detections):

 In comparison, Escape delivered a more reliable set of findings, proving its efficiency in detecting actual risks without overwhelming the report with irrelevant results.